Frequently Asked Questions

 What is the render speed of the API?

 The render speed is considered to be the total amount of time it takes to play back audio after the entire text has been rendered.
-WellSaid API has a fastest render speed of approximately 500ms per 35 characters, ensuring seamless voice integration for your application.
+WellSaid API has a fastest render speed of approximately 500ms per 30 characters, ensuring seamless voice integration for your application.
 The total render speed can vary based on factors like text length, voice selection, and integration method with your technology stack.

-What is the time to first byte (TTFB)?
+What is the Time to First Byte (TTFB)?

-Time to first byte (TTFB) measures the time it takes for the server to send the first byte of data in response to the client's request.
+Time to First Byte (TTFB) measures the time it takes for the server to send the first byte of data in response to the client's request.
 Our streaming endpoint delivers audio in real-time as it's generated, significantly reducing TTFB.
 For applications needing low latency, the streaming endpoint is recommended.

 Responses are returned an mp3 file.